danielnguyen0403/US-Immigration-Data-Visualization/README.md

 <h5>Data description:</h5>
-I got the data from website: https://www.migrationpolicy.org/programs/migration-data-hub from 1999 to 2017 and combine with another website:https://www.dhs.gov/immigration-statistics to get another year from 1989 to 1999.
+I got the data from website:https://www.dhs.gov/immigration-statistics to get a period year from 1989 to 1999 and combine with another website: https://www.migrationpolicy.org/programs/migration-data-hub to get another period from 1999 to 2017.
 In this data, I just have data point by year collection so it cannot go into detail like another data set.

-The data is set into 28 rows (by year) and 196 columns (by countries).
+The data is set into 28 rows <i>(by year)</i> and 196 columns <i>(by countries)</i>.

 <h5>Emphasis</h5>
 In the data, when I need to focus on one data point, country, I can hover and